 To make sure you don’t forget anything, note them down as soon as they come to you (PC Mag), which is why I prefer using an app on my phone for my to do lists.
 Furthermore, just the act of creating to do lists can make you more efficient, especially when overwhelmed with tasks (Masicampo and Baumeister, 2011).

 By making to do lists, you can tap into the Zeigarnik effect while blocking the Ovsiankina effect.
-The Zeigarnik effect happens when a task is interrupted, which allows for better recall of the task, because you’ve not been able to cross it off your mental to do list (Masicampo and Baumeister, 2011).
-This results in us not being able to give all our attention to a following task, which is where the Ovsiankina effect steps it, causing intrusive thoughts.
+The Zeigarnik effect happens when a task is interrupted, which allows for better recall of the task because you’ve not been able to cross it off your mental to do list (Masicampo and Baumeister, 2011).
+This results in us not being able to give all our attention to the following task, which is where the Ovsiankina effect steps in, causing intrusive thoughts.

 To do lists, are an effective tool in making us more organised and reliable (Mind Tools).
 Got a deadline?
 Break down everything you need to do and put them in order of priority so you can meet that deadline, crossing the tasks off as you go along.
 By creating to do lists and splitting the tasks into trackable chunks, you’re making your workload more manageable and creating a clear plan of action (Checkify).